hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/prestashop/readme.md

 **Dependencies:**

 The provided code doesn't use any specific imports or dependencies.
-The diagram illustrates a high-level API interaction, not an implementation in any particular programming language.
+The diagram illuStartes a high-level API interaction, not an implementation in any particular programming language.
 It relies on the `curl` command-line tool for making HTTP requests.

 ## <explanation>